ikh-innovation/roboweldar-weld-seam-detection/README.md

 The pipeline consists of the following submodules:

-- Computer vision 3-D edge detection algorithm implementation of [[1]](#1).
-The source code for this is located [here](./seam-detection/algorithms.py).

-- Facebook's Votenet algorithm for 3-D object detection.
-A modified implementation of the original, including a panel dataset generator, is located [here](https://github.com/ikh-innovation/roboweldar-votenet).
+- [Facebook's Votenet](https://github.com/facebookresearch/votenet)[[2]](#2) Deep Neural Network for 3-D object detection.
+A modified implementation of the original is used, that is modified to train on a new dataset containing panels.
+Details of the modifications, the new dataset, and the source code are included and described [here](https://github.com/ikh-innovation/roboweldar-votenet).

-- A client module that uses websocket and HTTP found [here](./networking/client.py) , which is used to interface with the main [RoboWeldAR coordinator module](https://github.com/ikh-innovation/roboweldar-networking), which coordinates the entire RoboWeldAR workflow.
+- A client module that uses websocket and HTTP found [here](./networking/client.py).
+It is used to interface with the main [RoboWeldAR coordinator module](https://github.com/ikh-innovation/roboweldar-networking), which coordinates the entire RoboWeldAR workflow.
+The client module, when executed, expects the ip of the server as an argument (`--host`), which will connect to.
+Then, it waits for a message from the server to download the mesh files produced by the previous step of RoboWeldAR (3D reconstruction).
+When the mesh is downloaded, the pipeline proccess is triggered, which produces weld seam trajectory proposals for the referent mesh.
+These trajectories are stored in a numpy file and consequtively are uploaded to the server.
+This whole proccess, including the pipeline, can be dockerized.
+The instructions and further information can be found [here](https://github.com/ikh-innovation/roboweldar-dih-deliverables/tree/main/T2/roboweldar.weld_seam_detection/docker).

 - The main pipeline is located [here](./seam-detection/pipeline.py).
 The entry point `welding_paths_detection()` runs the following:
     - Loads the input, which is a mesh file (.obj), or a point cloud (.pcd).